proinsias/proinsias.github.io/_posts/2021/2021-05-27-nix-echo-and-sudo-for-files-owned-by-root.md

 ---
 layout: single
-title: 'Nix: Echo and sudo for files owned by root'
+title: "Nix: Echo and sudo for files owned by root"
 excerpt: How to modify a file owned by root
 date: 2021-05-27
 last_modified_at: 2023-04-26 13:22:37